 - Send a written letter withdrawing your application if you decide not to follow through with an application after you have begun (or follow their specific instructions for withdrawing your application).
 Don't just leave the schools "hanging."

 - Keep the Premedical Office informed of your acceptances.
 You may not care about (or even want) the publicity given to XU students accepted.
-However, if not, just grin and bear it for the sake of the younger students in high school or college who might aspire to become a physician, dentist, or other health professional because of your success.
+However, if not, just grin and bear it for the sake of the younger students in high school or college who might aspire to become physicians, dentists, or other health professionals because of your success.

 Don't Hold Multiple Acceptances!!

 It would be nice if all of your acceptances would appear at the same time so you could pick and choose from them like picking food from a smorgasbord.
 However, it is extremely unlikely that this will occur.
 Instead, acceptances are likely to appear one at a time.
 As a result, you will (of course) immediately accept the first after which you will be faced with choosing "school A" or "school B" then "school B" or "school C", etc. a number of times.
 You should not attempt to delay the process until you get all of your acceptances for a number of reasons:

 - First, if a minority student holds multiple acceptances its hurts the chances of other minority students who are seeking admission.
 For example, at most schools there is a group of individuals who are actively working to get minority students accepted.
 If they indiscriminately recommend all minority students who apply, no one listens to them.
 Therefore, those who work for minority admissions generally try to select applicants who are both qualified and are likely to choose to attend the school if accepted.
 If you are one of those elected and get accepted, it isn't fair to keep the people at the medical or dental schools who are pushing for minority acceptances thinking you are holding only one acceptance when they have been working for you.
 Further, if you keep them holding longer than necessary, it limits their ability to look for a minority replacement.